 There are no special requirements and restrictions for individual channels, general and special rules for advertising of drugs and medical devices are to be applied (please, refer to Question 17).
 Different social media can establish their additional requirements for advertising posts and sanctions for the failure to comply with them (e.g. blocking a user’s account).

 20. May medicines and devices be advertised or sold directly to consumers?

-Drugs and medical devices may be advertised or sold directly to consumers, that is subject to certain restrictions provided by law (please see Questions 17-18 of this section).
+Drugs and medical devices may be advertised or sold directly to consumers, which is subject to certain restrictions provided by law (please, refer to Questions 17-19).
 Medical devices which use and operation require special skills (for instance, coronary stents) may be advertised on special events, organized among and for healthcare professionals.

 Medicines and medical devices can be sold either with a doctor’s prescription or without it dependent on whether the drug is of prescriptive or OTC type.
 That is, for prescription drugs and medical products, there is an additional requirement to pre-receive a doctor’s prescription, but in this case, the sale itself is carried out directly.

 Compliance in the sphere of healthcare is carried out by RZN and its territorial bodies (Chapter 13 of the Law on Circulation of Drugs).